 Oxo Tower Wharf

-The Oxo Tower has been a riverside landmark since the 1930s.
-During its industrial heyday it was owned by the makers of the OXO brand and has had numerous and varied uses since.
+The Oxo Tower has been a landmark since the 1930s.
+Originally owned OXO brand it has had varied uses since.
 By the 1970s it had fallen into disrepair and was largely derelict.

-In the 1990s Oxo Tower Wharf entered a new lease of life when Coin Street Community Builders (CSCB) began a major refurbishment project to transform the building into an award-winning mixed use development of co-operative homes, retail design studios, specialist shops, galleries, restaurants, cafes and bars.
+In the 1990s Oxo Tower Wharf entered a new phase when Coin Street Community Builders (CSCB) began a major refurbishment project.

-The £20 million refurbishment was designed by Lifschutz Davidson Sandilands and funded by a mixture of bank loans and CSCB equity, Housing Corporation grant and English Partnerships.
-Oxo Tower Wharf received The Royal Find Art Commission/BSkyB Building of the Year for Urban Regeneration Award in 1997.
+The £20 million refurbishment was designed by Lifschutz Davidson Sandilands.
+It was funded by a mixture of bank loans, CSCB equity, a Housing Corporation grant and English Partnerships.
+In 1997 it was awarded The Royal Find Art Commission/BSkyB Building of the Year for Urban Regeneration Award.

-Since opening to the public in 1996 Oxo Tower Wharf has attracted a wide range of visitors.
-The ground, first and second floors are home to over 30 retail design studios as well as specialist shops, restaurant spaces to let with breathtaking river views, and gallery@oxo with its changing programme of exhibitions.
+Oxo Tower Wharf was opened to the public in 1996.
+The ground, first and second floors are home to over 30 retail design studios, specialist shops and a restaurant with breathtaking river views.
+On the ground floor gallery@oxo hosts a changing programme of exhibitions.

-A unique feature of the Wharf is its concentration of retail studios for contemporary designer-makers.
-Here the public has the opportunity to watch designers at work and to commission or purchase a wide variety of original products across many disciplines including fashion, fine art, furniture, textiles, jewellery, ceramics and glass.
-Some of the country’s leading designers have studios at Oxo Tower Wharf including ceramicist Bodo Sperlein, bespoke dressmaker Candy Anthony, and product designers Black+Blum.
+A unique feature of the Wharf is its retail studios for designer-makers.
+Here the public has the opportunity to watch designers at work and to commission or purchase a wide variety of original products across disciplines including fine art, textiles, jewellery and ceramics.

-Phase II of Oxo Tower Wharf – known as Bargehouse – was home to the innovative The Museum Of from 1998-2001.
-Today it is used as a venue for exhibitions and public and private events.
+Phase II of Oxo Tower Wharf, Bargehouse, was home to the innovative The Museum Of from 1998-2001.
+Today it is used as a venue for exhibitions and events.
 Bargehouse will be developed for permanent commercial uses in the future.